imshihab/google-it/README.md

 # Search on Google Chrome Extension

 ## Overview

-This Chrome extension allows you to search for selected text on Google by pressing `Ctrl + G`.
-When text is selected on any webpage and you press `Ctrl + G`, a new tab will open with a Google search for the selected text.
+This Chrome extension allows you to search for selected text on Google or open the selected text as a URL by pressing `Ctrl + G`.
+When text is selected on any webpage and you press `Ctrl + G`, a new tab will open with a Google search for the selected text, or if the selected text is a URL, it will open that URL directly.
+URLs without a protocol will default to `https://`.

 ## Installation